yoember/yoember.github.io/index.md

 ### Cleaning up our templates with components

-First of all, please read more about Components in Ember.js Guide: http://guides.emberjs.com/v2.4.0/components/defining-a-component/
+First of all, please read more about Components in the Ember.js Guide: http://guides.emberjs.com/v2.4.0/components/defining-a-component/

-We can generate a component with `ember g component` command.
+We can generate a component with `ember g component`.
 Let's create two components.
-First for library panel and one for forms.
+One for the library panel, and one for forms.

 ```
 $ ember g component library-item
 $ ember g component library-item-form
 ```

-Each command generates a javascript file and a handlebar file.
-Javascript part sits in `app/components` folder, the template in `app/templates/components`.
+Each command generates a javascript file and a handlebars file.
+The javascript part sits in the `app/components/` folder, the template in `app/templates/components/`.

-We can insert the following code in the `library-item` template.
+We can insert the following code into our `library-item` template.

 ``` handlebars
 <!-- app/templates/components/library-item.hbs -->